-In this section, transfers to selected categories should be presented here, which is as follows:
+This section should present transfers to selected categories, which are as follows:

 - Departmental transfers to public entities falling within the governing framework, by entity; - All other departmental transfers to entities other than transfers to public entities and local government, for example transfers to Non-Government Organisations (NGO's), by entity (in cases where disaggregating make sense).
 It is an important issue to have a sense to what extent the department is making use of NGO's, etc. So in instances where aggregation provides logistical challenges, it is recommended that the department give a sense as it relates to trends and type of services for which these transfers are made; and - Departmental transfers to local government (municipalities), by category A, B and C. - It is advised that an indication need to be made in a form of text if there are no transfers under each of the sections be it public entities, other entities, NGOs etc.